flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 What does a blogger have to know about that damn web page programming?
 <br><br><br>

-# Blogger markdown rules
+##### Blogger markdown rules
 a) stick some front matter stuff in the top of the .md file
 a) I hope the web page programmer (me) fixes bulma.css , so I can type pound sign and other characters in the line starting character.
 b) inserting image 'reference' is OK, but this reference means a link to somewhere, so the image is NOT stored with the .md file.
 <br><br><br>

-# fix  bulma or fix the markdown parser
+##### fix  bulma or fix the markdown parser or fix the html tags in the layout
 The idea is that this markdown file is 'fine',
 It is the other teammates that are playing unfairly.
-Change my bulma.css like this guy fixed his css: https://gist.github.com/joallard/06f113b690d5553d90187a53bc38cb15
+Change my bulma.css like this guy fixed his css: https://gist.github.com/joallard/06f113b690d5553d90187a53bc38cb15 Experimented with content tag and content class (content class is part of bulma) in post .njk file, and now the h5 tags are styled OK.
+I just wonder now about using ANY bulma styles beyond the navbar.
 <br><br><br>